Dermanyssus gallinae

 Dermanyssus gallinae (also known as the red mite) is a haematophagous ectoparasite of poultry.
 It has been implicated as a vector of several major pathogenic diseases.
-Despite its common names, it has a wide range of hosts including several species of wild birds and mammals, including humans.
+Despite its common names, it has a wide range of hosts including several species of wild birds and mammals, including humans, where the condition it causes is called gamasoidosis.
 In both size and appearance, it resembles the northern fowl mite, Ornithonyssus sylviarum.

 Description

 Dermanyssus gallinae is an obligate blood feeder that will normally attack its host at night, but will occasionally feed during the day.
 Adults are 0.75–1 mm long, with long legs and usually a grayish-white body, which becomes reddish-brown when engorged.
 After feeding, they hide in cracks and crevices away from light sources, where they mate and lay eggs.
 Mites progress through five life stages: egg, larva, protonymph, deutonymph and adult.
 Under favourable conditions this life cycle can be completed within seven days, so populations can grow rapidly, causing anaemia in badly affected flocks of poultry.
 Young birds are most susceptible.
-The mites can also affect the health of the birds indirectly, as they may serve as vectors for diseases such as Salmonellosis, avian spirochaetosis and Erysipelothrix rhusiopathiae.
+The mites can also affect the health of the birds indirectly, as they may serve as vectors for diseases such as Salmonellosis, avian spirochaetosis, avian influenza A virus (AIV), and Erysipelothrix rhusiopathiae.
 D. gallinae can survive for up to 10 months in an empty hen house.
 Temperatures greater than 45 C and less than -20 C, have been found to be lethal.